haowang1013/Notes/UE4-Performance.md

 Set the detail mode for the current platform.

-## Feature Level Switch
+## Material

-Use the **Feature Level Switch** node in the material to create different quality/cost code path for different platforms.
+Use the **Feature Level Switch** or **Quality Switch** node in the material to create different quality/cost code path for different platforms.

+* `r.MaterialQualityLevel`

+Set the material quality level for the current platform, 0: low, 1: high, 2: medium.

 # Content Optimization